xinhe2/journal-club/content/post/uchg-compbio-jc.md

 ## Taking notes

-I use [`Mendeley`](https://www.mendeley.com/) to read papers directly from computer screen (reading printed paper hurts my neck :).
+I use [`Mendeley`](https://www.mendeley.com/) to organize literature and to read them (reading printed paper cause me neck pains ...).
 In `Mendeley`, as demonstrated in this video below, one can annotate papers and take notes on the side panel.
-I write these notes in `markdown` format anyways.
+I usually write these notes in `markdown` format anyways.

 <hr>
 {{% youtube GRqjB7FE-M8 %}}